ccjmne/blog/content/ramblings/why-no-javascript.md

 idea was had in the last 15 years with regards to building the Web, name it: good or bad, I've given it a serious go.**

-{% punchline() %} Now, I just want a break.
+{% punchline() %} For now, I just want a break.
 I want to be lean and scrappy, and work within the limitations that foster creativity. {% end %}

 I want to focus on building something that lets me push content, on the Web, in a plain, simple, proven and perennial way, and build a system that could **stand